Co-Parenting With A Narcissistic Person? Exploring Signs And Navigating Challenges

 Takeaway

-Co-parenting with a narcissist can be a tricky and exhausting situation.
+Co-parenting with a narcissist may feel difficult and exhausting.
 However, you can use various strategies to manage the situation in a way that protects your mental health and your child’s well-being.
 For example, you might use the legal system, maintain documentation, and focus on being a role model for your child.
 A licensed therapist may be able to help by partnering with you to manage stress, teach communication strategies, or work on improving your self-esteem.
 You can seek professional help through in-person or online therapy.

 Explore the complexities of parenting in therapy